A.T. Charlie Johnson

-Alan T. Charlie Johnson is an American physicist, professor of Physics and Astronomy at the University of Pennsylvania, and the Director of the Nano/Bio Interface Center at the University of Pennsylvania.
+Alan T. Charlie Johnson is an American physicist and a professor in physics and astronomy at the University of Pennsylvania.
+Johnson currently serves as the founding executive editor of the scientific journal AIP Advances and the co-founder of Graphene Frontiers, LLC.

-Johnson's research spans experimental nanoscale physics, combining nanotechnology and biophysics.
-His research is involved specifically in transport within nanostructures and carbon nanotubes, which revolves around graphene, DNA, synthetic proteins, and other biomolecules.
-His research also involves the development of scanning probe techniques to measure electronic properties in nanomaterials and nanodevices.
+Johnson's research is in experimental nanoscale physics, which combines nanotechnology and biophysics.
+His work specifically involves the transport within nanostructures and carbon nanotubes, which revolves around graphene, DNA, synthetic proteins, and other biomolecules.
+It also includes the development of scanning probe techniques that measure electronic properties in nanomaterials and nanodevices.

-Johnson is also the Founding Executive Editor of AIP Advances and the co-founder of Graphene Frontiers, LLC.
+Previously, he served as the director of the Nano/Bio Interface Center at the University of Pennsylvania (2014-2017).

 Education

-Johnson received his B.S. in physics from Stanford University in 1984 before going on to earn his Ph.D. in physics from Harvard in 1990, under the supervision of Michael Tinkham.
-His thesis was entitled "Effect of leads and quantum fluctuations on small superconducting tunnel junctions."
-During his time at Harvard, Johnson worked as a research assistant, where he started working on nanodevices.
-He served as a post-doctoral fellow at Delft University of Technology in the Netherlands from 1990 to 1992 before working as a post-doc fellow at National Institute of Standards and Technology in Boulder, Colorado.
+In 1984, Johnson received his B.S. in physics from Stanford University before going on to earn his Ph.D. in physics from Harvard in 1990, under the supervision of Michael Tinkham.

+Johnson's thesis was titled "Effect of leads and quantum fluctuations on small superconducting tunnel junctions."

+During his time at Harvard, Johnson worked as a research assistant, where he began his research on nanodevices.
+Later, he served as a post-doctoral fellow at Delft University of Technology in the Netherlands, from 1990 to 1992, before working as a post-doctoral fellow at National Institute of Standards and Technology in Boulder, Colorado.

 Academic work

 Professorship at Penn

 In 1994, Johnson began working at the University of Pennsylvania in the School of Arts and Sciences.
 He was promoted from assistant professor to associate professor in 2001.
-In 2002, Johnson received two secondary appointments in the School of Engineering, an appointment in Electrical and Systems Engineering and an appointment in Materials Science and Engineering.
+In 2002, Johnson received two secondary appointments in the School of Engineering: an appointment in electrical and systems engineering, and an appointment in materials science and engineering.
 In 2008, he received a full professorship.
-Johnson served as the Associate Chair for Undergraduate Affairs from 2005 to 2011.
-Since 2011, he has been the Associate Chair of Graduate Affairs.
+Johnson served as the associate chair for undergraduate affairs from 2005 to 2011.
+Since 2011, he has been the associate chair of graduate affairs.

 Since he began working at Penn, Johnson has taught both undergraduate and graduate-level courses.
 These courses range from introductory physics to advanced statistical mechanics and thermodynamics.